 Obviously, I have the immediate disadvantage of having to run a $150 million dollar company during these efforts, in other words, I won’t be going live every day, but I will be making a sincere effort to be streaming at least once a week on my channel (though I’m grossly underperforming so far).
 So, if you’re a fan of retro-video games and my overly competitive style, go check me out on Twitch 😉

 I do want to give a few quick thank yous to those that helped me throughout the process of creating my studio and partnered with me and my team to make this possible.
 I want to begin by saying thank you to Hunter and Alexis Pence who got me connected with Matt Scarpino and his company Go Button Productions who were responsible for putting the pieces together and getting my Twitch Studio setup to it’s current beastly state.
+If you noticed the neon green “GaryVee” signature hanging at the top of the studio, that was created by my amazing friends at Mondo Neon.
 I want to show some love to ProfessorBroman as well who was my first #AskGaryVee guest that was a Twitch streamer.
 Next, I have to give a big thanks to Adorama for hooking me up with all of the TVs, audio equipment, and cameras that we’re using to stream.
 I also owe a thank you to my friends at Xidax who built two monstrous PCs that my team and I are going to be using for all of our PC gaming and to run the future streams off of.
 I want to give a thanks to Colorware for being generous enough to give me the all of the gaming consoles and controllers for the studio.
 Additionally, thank you to Elgato for providing me and my team with equipment to run our console-based streams.
 And lastly, I want to give an enormous thank you to both Twitch and its community for giving me such a warm welcome.
 I seriously can’t begin to express how much I appreciate all of you, thank you.

 Now, instead of focusing on me, let’s focus on you.
 If you read this post carefully, you’ll see that I knew that there was a lot of currency, which is attention, on twitch.
 The reason why I waited for the cultural crossover is that literally up until that moment, I didn’t think I could authentically enter the space.
 However, whether you’re a painter or rapper, now is the time to figure out how you can enter the space as well.
 For me, I feel like my beginning on twitch is appropriate because I used to play Nintendo and Sega Genesis back in the day, which is also part of what I’ll be streaming on my channel.
 For you, your nephew may play Fortnite, which you can document and stream even though you’re a 40 year old nurse.